-If your home shows signs of foundation settlement of any kind, The Foundation Guys can help.
-We have a variety of warrantied foundation repair products that solve all types of settlement issues, including slab piers, push piers, and helical piers.
+If your home shows signs of foundation settlement of any kind, The Foundation Guys Inc. can help.
+We have a variety of warrantied foundation repair products that solve all types of settlement issues, including slab piers, helical deck piers and push piers.

 Each of our foundation pier systems is custom-designed and installed by our team of in-house, certified foundation contractors.

-Our warrantied foundation pier system can solve your foundation issues!
+Our warrantied foundation pier system can solve your foundation issues, and helical deck piers can stabilize decks, sun-rooms and similar structures!
 Call us for a free foundation pier system quote today!

 We serve Ottawa, Nepean, Orleans, Gloucester, Kanata, and many nearby areas in Ontario.

 Our foundation & deck piers have been engineered with minimal disturbance to your home and a fast, effective installation in mind.
 Our foundation push piers are installed by one of our in-house crews of foundation experts, who are fully trained and certified through Supportworks, Inc., an international network of foundation experts.

 Each of our foundation pier systems is available in both black steel and galvanized steel, which allows for long-term strength and corrosion resistance.
 All of our pier systems are installed year-round with a 25-year manufacturer's warranty, as well as coming with our own performance and installation warranty.

 Call or e-mail us today to schedule your free foundation pier installation quote!

 These rugged steel push piers feature a patent-pending external sleeve that strengthens the pier at the critical tension point below the bracket.